43+ L-Shaped Kitchen Ideas

 L-Shaped Kitchen Cabinets

-Full-height cabinets, upper wall units, cabinet shelves, and floating shelves could make for a viable design, ensuring you have enough storage to create a clutter-free working space.
-In terms of style, shaker joinery and flat-front cabinets are the most popular ones.
-Also, for those who love natural looks, there is no reason not to use timber cabinets.
+Full-height cabinets, upper wall units, and floating shelves could make for a viable design, ensuring you have enough storage to create a clutter free working space.
+Shaker style and flat panel doors are the most popular options for l-shaped kitchen cabinets.
+Using an island with cabinets is also a great way to add more storage space.

 L-Shaped Kitchen Ideas with White Cabinets and Blue Backsplash